 Director, Energy Programs Office, Pennsylvania Department of Environmental Protection; Member, NASEO Board of Directors

-David has worked for the Pennsylvania Department of Environmental Protection for 25 years.
-During his time with DEP, David has worked in the Bureau of Land Recycling and Waste Management and then in 1998 began working for the Pennsylvania State Energy Office located within DEP.
-David’s role in the Pennsylvania Energy Office, currently named the Office of Pollution Prevention and Energy Assistance is to develop and manage programs designed to encourage the development and deployment of alternative energy projects resulting in environmental improvement.
-David, as Director of the Energy Office, oversaw the deployment and use of over $125 Million of ARRA Stimulus funding as well as Pennsylvania’s $100 million Pennsylvania Sunshine Program.
-David is currently serving as the Principal Investigator for the U.S. DOE funded PA Solar Future Initiative and is also the program point of contact for the Pennsylvania Energy Development Authority.
+David has worked for the Pennsylvania Department of Environmental Protection for over 25 years.
+David began his career with the Bureau of Land Recycling and Waste Management and then in 1998 transitioned to the Pennsylvania State Energy Office located within the agency.
+David’s role in the Pennsylvania Energy Office, currently named the Energy Programs Office is to manage programs designed to encourage the development and deployment of alternative energy projects resulting in environmental improvement.
+David has previously led the deployment and use of over $125 Million of ARRA Stimulus funding as well as Pennsylvania’s $100 million Pennsylvania Sunshine Program and the $20 million Natural Gas Energy Development Program.
+David is currently serving as the Principal Investigator for the U.S. DOE funded PA Solar Future Initiative and is also the primary point of contact for the Pennsylvania Energy Development Authority.
 David assists in the management of DEP’s Green Energy Loan fund as well as providing key oversight of DEP’s responsibilities for Pennsylvania’s Alternative Energy Portfolio Standard.
-David has been responsible for the management of DEP’s Alternative Fuels Incentive Grant Program, the Natural Gas Energy Development Program and currently is a key contributor in the development of an Electric Vehicle Deployment Plan for PA as well as designing future programs resulting from the historic Volkswagen Settlement.
-David is a two-time recipient of DEP’s Individual Award for Excellence.
+David and his currently staff lead the Alternative Fuels Incentive Grant Program and are key contributors in the development of an Electric Vehicle Roadmap for PA as well as designing future programs resulting from the historic Volkswagen Settlement.

 Back to Top